Read Psalm 89 in your Bible or on the Bible app on your phone.

 My faithfulness and unfailing love will be with him, and by my authority he will grow in power.
 I will extend his rule over the sea, his dominion over the rivers.
 And he will call out to me, 'You are my Father, my God, and the Rock of my salvation.'
 I will make him my firstborn son, the mightiest king on earth.
 Psalm 89:24-28 NLT

 God speaks of His son and anointed one, David.
-But He also speaks of the Redeemer, Jesus, God’s true Son and our Savior.
+But truly He speaks of our Redeemer, Jesus, God’s true Son and our Savior.

 David after his anointing, was persecuted, but none could gain advantage against him.
 Yet all this was a faint shadow of the Redeemer’s sufferings, deliverance, glory, and authority, in whom alone these predictions and promises are fully brought to pass.Matthew Henry, English minister, 1662-1714